swiftlang/swift-evolution/proposals/nnnn-function-body-macros.md

 The advantage of this approach over allowing a `body` macro to replace a body is that we can type-check the  function body as it was written, and only need to do so once---then it becomes a value of function type that's passed along to the underying macro.
 Also like preamble macros, this approach can compose, because the result of one macro could produce another value of function type that can be passed along to another macro.

 On the other hand, having a third kind of macro role for function body macros adds yet more language complexity, and introducing this role in lieu of allowing function body macros to replace an existing function body might be overfitting to today's use cases.
+Moreover, this only works for very specific examples.
+The `@AssumeMainActor` macro would not be able to use this feature, because the intent is that the code as written (in a `nonisolated` function) is processed in a different actor isolation context (the `@MainActor` closure).

 ### Type-checking bodies as they were written